 Say goodbye to stress

-Showing kindness to others helps to build relationships, which in turn helps with stress.
+Showing kindness to others helps to build relationships, which in turn helps lower your stress.

 Hey, good lookin'